databrickslabs/overwatch/docs-compose/overwatch_docs/content/ChangeLog/_index.md

 * Various schema errors in edge use cases
 * Docs updates and ehancements

+### Additional Fixes
+* non-dbfs uris for cluster logs (i.e. s3a://, abfss://)
+* intelligent scaling calculation
+* improved errors for access issues with api calls
+* unsafeSSL fallback optimization and bug fix
+* elementType implicit casting to target schemas within arrays
+* aws - non-json formatted audit logs schema unification
+* api schema scrubber improvements for addtional edge cases

+## 0.4.2
+* Deprecated release - please use [0.5.0](#050)
+* The 0.4.2 can be viewed as an RC for 0.5.0.
+The 0.5.0 release is the 0.4.2 release with several bug fixes

 ## 0.4.13
 * Hotfix for [Issue 138](https://github.com/databrickslabs/overwatch/issues/138)